 Money is also a source of power but it is not the only source of power.
 I would suggest that our emotions, identity and expectations also exercise power over ourselves and other people.
 Altering our relationships with these experiences could be another way of diluting our dependence on money to obtain and exercise power.

-So if we agree that, we cannot all have the purchasing power of millionaires and that being one comes with significant drawbacks.
+So if we agree that, we cannot all have the purchasing power of millionaires, and that being one comes with significant drawbacks.
 How much money is enough, too much, or too little for each of us?
-In the remainder of this blog, I argue that it is our actual needs, rather than our desires, that determine how much money is enough for any of us.
+In the remainder of this blog, I argue that it is our actual needs, rather than our desires, that determines how much money is good enough for any of us.

 Identifying what we need rather than what we want

 'Wealth consists not in having great possessions, but in having few wants.' - Epictetus

 Firstly, can we be honest about what we need, rather than desire?
 For example, I feel that I need care, attention, shelter, food, freedom and affection.
 To be fed, stroked, desired and excited.
 Meeting these needs consistently seems to be only partially related to much money I have.
 Instead knowing my needs allows me to prioritise meeting them over how much money I have.
 However, trying to fully meet our needs is only likely to be partially successful.

 In my experience, we cannot totally compensate for our needs not being met in the past.
 Leaving us with a feeling of deficit.
 I wonder then, could we instead, learn to grieve our unmet needs.
 Accepting we will not always get what we need.
 Learn to enjoy wishing for wishes sake.
 Enjoying the wanting without having.
 Whilst adding effective grieving to our list of needs.
 Finally I reflect on the experience of sharing part of my relationship with money.

 'Too many people spend money they earned...to buy things they don't want..to impress people that they don't like.' - Will Rogers